In This Blog

 Signs that a table may be over-indexed include:

-• A large number of indexes, especially if there are more than 5-7 per table
+- A large number of indexes, especially more than five to seven indexes on one table

-To identify unnecessary indexes, regularly review index usage statistics using tools like SQL Server's Index Usage DMV or the sys.dmdbindexusagestats DMV.
-These show the number of seeks, scans, and lookups performed on each index, allowing you to find rarely used indexes that may be candidates for removal.
+To identify unnecessary indexes, regularly review index usage statistics using SQL Server’s dynamic management views.
+These views show the number of seeks, scans, and lookups performed on each index, which helps identify rarely used indexes that may be candidates for removal.

-For example, this query using sys.dmdbindexusagestats finds indexes with no user seeks, scans, or lookups in the current database since the last SQL Server restart:
+For example, this query uses sys.dm_db_index_usage_stats to find indexes with no user seeks, scans, or lookups in the current database since the last SQL Server restart:

 SELECT